Corsican nuthatch: Discovery and studies

-The Italian ornithologist Enrico Hillyer Giglioli reported in 1890 that he had observed the bird on September 16, 1877 at Ponte Leccia, almost six years before Whitehead, but mistaking it for a Eurasian nuthatch (S. europaea), he did not bother to shoot it.
+The Italian ornithologist Enrico Hillyer Giglioli reported in 1890 that he had observed the bird on 16 September 1877 at Ponte Leccia, almost six years before Whitehead, but mistaking it for a Eurasian nuthatch (S. europaea), he did not bother to shoot it.
 In the spring of 1896, the German naturalist Alexander Koenig visited the forest of Vizzavona and collected with great difficulty five specimens; in the early autumn of 1900, Arnold Duer Sapsworth brought back some skins.
 For the first, the breeding season had not begun at the time of his visit and for the second, it was over; no additional eggs were therefore brought back during this period.
-The next collections were made between 1908 and 1909 by the British ornithologist Francis Jourdain, who provided some additional field notes and explained the difficulty of accessing the nests.
+The next collections were made between 1908 and 1909 by the British ornithologist Francis Charles Robert Jourdain, who provided some additional field notes and explained the difficulty of accessing the nests.

-The first works concerning the biology of the bird were only carried out in the 1960s by the German ornithologist Hans Löhrl, who studied the reproduction, feeding and behavior of the species.
-In 1976, Claude Chappuis described the voice of the species in an article dedicated to the vocalizations of birds from Corsica and the Balearic Islands.
+The first works concerning the biology of the bird were only carried out in the 1960s by the German ornithologist Hans Löhrl, who studied the reproduction, feeding and behaviour of the species.
+In 1976, Claude Chappuis described the voice of the species in an article dedicated to the vocalisations of birds from Corsica and the Balearic Islands.
 In the 1980s, the Italian ornithologists Pierandrea Brichetti and Carlo Di Capi studied the reproduction of the Corsican nuthatch.
 Since the 1990s, the species has been studied closely by local groups, and in particular by ornithologists Jean-Claude Thibault, Pascal Villard and Jean-François Seguin.